bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js18">18.
 Check Armstrong Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a number and checks whether it is an Armstrong number or not.
+<p>This program prompts the user to enter a number and checks whether it is an Armstrong
+number or not.
 An Armstrong number (also known as a narcissistic number or pluperfect digital invariant) is a number that is the sum of its own digits each raised to the power of the number of digits in the number.
-For example, 15 3 is an Armstrong number because 13 + 53 + 33 = 153 1<sub>3</sub> + 5<sub>3</sub> + 3<sub>3</sub>=153.
+For example, 153 is an Armstrong number because 13 + 53 + 33 = 1531<sub>3</sub> + 5<sub>3</sub> + 3<sub>3</sub>=153.</p>
 <pre>
 // Prompt user for a number
 let number = parseInt(prompt("Enter a number:"));